• Skip to primary navigation

 There can never be too much crab on a table.

-Make some crab lettuce wraps to present a delightful side dish to your friends and family.
+Make some crab lettuce wraps to present a nice side dish to your friends and family.

 Romaine lettuce works excellent for this dish.